 PAE, JPO, APB, KLP, CP and CJM acknowledge support from the UK Space Agency.
 DNB and JAK acknowledge support from NASA contract NAS5-00136.
 GT acknowledges support from ASI-INAF grant I/004/11/0.
 We thank Simon Vaughan for helpful discussions during the preparation of this paper and Paul O'Brien for feedback on the manuscript.
+We also thank the anonymous referee for insightful and helpful comments.
 This work made use of data supplied by the UK Swift Science Data Center at the University of Leicester.
 This research has made use of the XRT Data Analysis Software (XRTDAS) developed under the responsibility of the ASI Science Data Center (ASDC), Italy.
-This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France months after the D'Elia et al. (2013) sample, and partly because we set a lower limit of 100 s of PC mode data, where they use 500 s.
+This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France we set a lower limit of 100 s of PC mode data, where they use 500 s.

+APPENDIX

-APPENDIX A. MODIFICATIONS TO THE PSF PROFILE
+A. MODIFICATIONS TO THE PSF PROFILE